“What sort of philosophers are we, Source who know absolutely nothing of the origin and destiny of cats?”

 Unpacking the Meaning of the Quote

 Thoreau’s question serves as a critique of human arrogance.
-We often pride ourselves on our intellectual achievements.
-We map the stars and debate ethics.
-However, a simple cat defies our understanding.
+We often pride ourselves on our intellectual achievements—mapping the stars and debating ethics.
+However, a simple cat defies our understanding, suggesting that true philosophy should encompass all of nature rather than limiting itself to human concerns.

 The Connection Between Cats and Independence

-Why did Thoreau choose the cat for this observation?
+Why did Thoreau choose cats for this observation?
 He felt a deep kinship with them.
-Unlike dogs, cats are fiercely independent.
-They do not beg for attention.
-Similarly, Thoreau valued his own autonomy.
+Unlike dogs, cats are fiercely independent and do not beg for attention, traits that aligned with Thoreau’s own values.
+He resisted societal expectations and did not want to be anyone’s servant, so he admired the cat’s refusal to submit.

 Tracing the Literary History of the Quote